m110/grafcli/README.md

 ## How?

-Grafcli connects directly to one of Grafana's backends (Elastic, SQLite, MySQL, PostgreSQL)  and modifies dashboards.
-However, this is all hidden behind an interface you already know well, similar to *nix filesystem.
+Grafcli connects directly to one of Grafana's backends (Elastic, SQLite, MySQL, PostgreSQL) and modifies the dashboards.
+This is all hidden behind an interface you already know well, similar to *nix filesystem.

 ## Requirements

 * [Python 3](http://python.org)
 * [climb](https://github.com/m110/climb)
-* Depending on which storage backends you use:
+* Depending on which storage backends you use, you need to install as well:
     * [elasticsearch-py](http://github.com/elastic/elasticsearch-py)
     * [psycopg2](http://initd.org/psycopg/)
     * [MySQL Connector/Python](http://dev.mysql.com/downloads/connector/python/)